Wide Reads

 0:000:00

 New York, 1870s.
-Newland Archer has everything a man of his class is supposed to want: a prestigious law career, a sterling reputation, and an engagement to May Welland—beautiful, proper, and utterly unreadable.
+Newland Archer has everything a man of his class is supposed to want: a prestigious law career, a sterling reputation, and an engagement to May Welland, beautiful, proper, and utterly unreadable.
 He is, by every measure, doing everything right.

 Then Ellen Olenska walks back into his world.

-May's cousin has returned from Europe trailing scandal—a failed marriage, whispered improprieties, a refusal to pretend.
+May's cousin has returned from Europe trailing scandal: a failed marriage, whispered improprieties, a refusal to pretend.
 She is electric in a room that runs on restraint.
 And Newland, who thought he understood himself perfectly, discovers he does not understand himself at all.

 Beneath the glittering surface of Edith Wharton's Pulitzer Prize-winning novel is a controlled demolition of the world she grew up in.
-The dinner parties, the opera boxes, the carefully worded social cuts—they aren't backdrop.
+The dinner parties, the opera boxes, the carefully worded social cuts aren't backdrop.
 They are the weapon.
 Old New York society doesn't punish transgression with confrontation.
 It punishes with silence, with exclusion, with the slow withdrawal of oxygen until you either conform or disappear.

 Wharton knew this world from the inside.
-Born into it, constrained by it, eventually escaped from it—she writes with the authority of someone who loved the beauty of that world and despised its cruelty in equal measure.
+Born into it, constrained by it, eventually escaped from it.
+She writes with the authority of someone who loved the beauty of that world and despised its cruelty in equal measure.
 The Age of Innocence is her reckoning with both.

 Newland is not a villain.
 He's something more uncomfortable: a man who sees the cage clearly, names it accurately, and still cannot bring himself to leave.
 His tragedy isn't that he's forced to sacrifice love for duty.
-It's that he chooses it—again and again—and calls it virtue.
+It's that he chooses it, again and again, and calls it virtue.

 This is a novel about the roads not taken, yes.
 But more precisely, it's about the stories we tell ourselves to make peace with not taking them.